sotomaque/emoji-map-next/README.md

 - ⭐ View place details including ratings, photos, and reviews
 - 🌙 Dark mode support
 - 📱 Responsive design for mobile and desktop
-- 📚 Interactive API documentation with Swagger UI
+- 📄 Simple API documentation
 - 🔄 State management with Zustand for filters and preferences
 - 📊 Marker clustering for improved map performance
 - 🧪 Comprehensive test suite with 95%+ coverage